sobstel/golazon-legacy/README.md

 TO DO

+* hyperapp
 * [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 ### Disclaimer

-It uses external proprietary API.
-Per se it's not part of Golazon project.
+Golazon uses external proprietary API, which is not a part of this project.

-### Issues & potential improvements
+### Random Notes

+* Rewrite search backend to use Riak Search (due to AP -> Availability + Partition Tolerance)
-* GitHub Pages returns HTTP 404 for non-root pages
+* Issue: GitHub Pages returns HTTP 404 for non-root pages
-* Use Riak Search for search engine
-  * Why?
-AP (Availability + Partition Tolerance)
-  * Additional features: shows competition by team name, eg. shows Premier League when searching for Everton